bruvellu/terebratalia-wnts/2-text/wnt.md

 In the early larva, *wnt11* is also expressed in the ventral ectoderm at the mantle--pedicle boundary, and in the posterior endoderm of the larval gut (@fig:ligands2 and !@fig:s-ligands2).

 *wnt16* is expressed in the invaginating endomesoderm and vegetal ectoderm around the blastopore in the late blastula (@fig:ligands2 and !@fig:s-ligands2).
-During gastrulation, the endomesodermal expression clears and only the ectodermal domain remains as lateral patches near the blastopore lip.
+During gastrulation, the endomesodermal expression clears, and only the ectodermal domain remains as lateral patches near the blastopore lip.
 With the blastopore closure, *wnt16* forms a heart-shaped domain in the ectoderm and presumably mesoderm at the ventral midline of the mantle lobe in the early larva.

 *wntA* appears in the mid gastrula as paired, ventral ectodermal domains located at the posterior portion of the apical lobe (@fig:ligands2 and !@fig:s-ligands2).